paulhamsh/Spark-Intercepter/README.md

 # Setup

-The ESP 32 board (in this case a M5Stack Core 2) runs the Spark    .ino program and is connected to the PC via the USB-C serial cable
+The ESP 32 board (in this case a M5Stack Core 2) runs the Spark_Server_Core_USB_1.ino program and is connected to the PC via the USB-C serial cable
-The PC runs the python 3 program.
+The PC runs the python 3 program SparkSpoofer2.py.

 Steps: